- Original Pdf: pdf

 - TL;DR: We consider large-scale retrieval problems such as question answering retrieval and present a comprehensive study of how different sentence level pre-training improving the BERT-style token-level pre-training for two-tower Transformer models.

 - Abstract: We consider the large-scale query-document retrieval problem: given a query (e.g., a question), return the set of relevant documents (e.g., paragraphs containing the answer) from a large document corpus.
 This problem is often solved in two steps.
 The retrieval phase first reduces the solution space, returning a subset of candidate documents.
-The scoring phase then scores and re-ranks the documents.
-The algorithm used in the retrieval phase is critical.
-On the one hand, it needs to have high recall – otherwise some relevant documents won’t even be considered in the scoring phase.
-On the other hand, it needs to be highly efficient, returning the candidate documents in time sublinear to the total number of documents.
-Unlike the scoring phase which witnessed significant advances recently due to the BERT-style cross-attention models, the retrieval phase remains less well studied: most previous works rely on the classic Information Retrieval (IR) methods such as BM-25 (token matching + TF-IDF weights).
-In this paper, we conduct a comprehensive study on different retrieval algorithms and show that the two-tower Transformer models with properly designed pre-training tasks can largely improve over the widely used BM-25 algorithm.
-The pre-training tasks we studied are Inverse Cloze Task (ICT), Body First Selection (BFS), Wiki Link Prediction (WLP) and the combination of them.
+The scoring phase then re-ranks the documents.
+Critically, the retrieval algorithm not only desires high recall but also requires to be highly efficient, returning candidates in time sublinear to the number of documents.
+Unlike the scoring phase witnessing significant advances recently due to the BERT-style pre-training tasks on cross-attention models, the retrieval phase remains less well studied.
+Most previous works rely on classic Information Retrieval (IR) methods such as BM-25 (token matching + TF-IDF weights).
+These models only accept sparse handcrafted features and can not be optimized for different downstream tasks of interest.
+In this paper, we conduct a comprehensive study on the embedding-based retrieval models.
+We show that the key ingredient of learning a strong embedding-based Transformer model is the set of pre-training tasks.
+With adequately designed paragraph-level pre-training tasks, the Transformer models can remarkably improve over the widely-used BM-25 as well as embedding models without Transformers.
+The paragraph-level pre-training tasks we studied are Inverse Cloze Task (ICT), Body First Selection (BFS), Wiki Link Prediction (WLP), and the combination of all three.

-- Keywords: natural language processing, large-scale retrieval, unsupervised representation learning, sentence-level pre-training, two-tower Transformer models
+- Keywords: natural language processing, large-scale retrieval, unsupervised representation learning, paragraph-level pre-training, two-tower Transformer models